matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

 ## Tradeoffs

-This proposal makes no attempt to address disabled presence over S2S, so homeservers can still send EDUs containing presence to a server and the response when presence is disabled is undefined.
+This proposal makes no attempt to address disabled presence over S2S, so remote homeservers can still send EDUs containing presence to a presence-disabled server and the expectation is that the transactions are accepted, but not processed.

 ## Potential issues